 - Public relations and strategic communication

 Jean Driscoll has an MBA from Columbia University and a BA in economics from the University of Massachusetts.
-She has taught macroeconomics, microeconomics, and finance for more than a decade.
-At USF, Professor Driscoll has taught in the School of Management's undergraduate business program and is teaching in the Master of Public Administration program.
+She teaches at the University of San Francisco in the College of Arts and Sciences and the School of Management.
+She currently teaches undergraduate macroeconomics and microeconomics in the Department of Economics, and has taught intermediate economics in the School of Management, as well as budgeting/finance and policy analysis in the Master of Public Administration program.
+Earlier...

 - Columbia University, MBA, 1982

-- University of Massachusetts, BA in Economics, 1977
+- University of Massachusettes, BA in Economics, 1977

 As co-founder and CEO of POPVOX, Inc and the Executive Director of the POPVOX Foundation, Marci is passionate about the responsible use of technology to benefit humanity.
 She developed the concept for POPVOX while working as a Congressional staffer on the team drafting the Affordable Care Act.
 She serves on the boards of LaunchTN and was a fellow with the Harvard Kennedy School's Ash Center for Democracy (2016), New America California (2017), and an affiliated scholar with the CITRIS Policy Lab...